d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp.md

 To get a better idea of what it looks like, we can plot it.

-Because it is used so commonly, NDarray supports the `relu` function as a basic native operator.
+Because it is used so commonly, `ndarray` supports the `relu` function as a basic native operator.
 As you can see, the activation function is piece-wise linear.